 So I did suffer from bad breath quite a lot in the first couple of weeks just as my body went straight ‘smack bang’ into ketosis on step one, but I just made sure I carried around mints and brushed my teeth three times a day.
 I also took my toothbrush to work with me, until it goes away.

-This is due to a reduced thermogenic response to reduced food intake.
+Another Cambridge diet side effects are due to a reduced thermogenic response to reduced food intake.
 Large meals cause the body to generate a lot of body heat, while smaller meals produce less heat.
 Individuals differ widely in their thermogenic response.
 Your hands and feet may feel particularly cold – this is a normal response.
 Your body is trying to conserve heat and energy due to the reduced calorie intake.

 I was constantly hungry all the time so I found the first two weeks of doing the diet plan to be really difficult and I really struggled.
 I felt hungry 24 hours a day and my tummy rumbled every possible moment.